taurushq-io/frost-ed25519/README.md

 In the original Ed25519 scheme, the nonce `R = [r] B` is generated deterministically using the `prefix` in the key generation.
 The integer `r` is computed as `r = H( prefix || M )`.

-For threshold signing, it is harder to generate nonce in a deterministic way.
+For threshold signing, it is harder to generate nonce in such a deterministic way.
-We refer to the [FROST paper](https://eprint.iacr.org/2020/852.pdf) for more information about the procedure used to generate these nonces securely.
+In FROST-Ed25519, the nonce pair `(r,R)` is generated as detailed in the [FROST paper](https://eprint.iacr.org/2020/852.pdf)

+Signatures are represented by the [`eddsa.Signature`](pkg/eddsa/signature.go) type.

 ### Verification